 If you need help with relationship building or getting over your fear of flying for a future trip to San Diego, a licensed therapist can help.
 When looking for an online therapist, HI has various options.
 Whether you are a firm believer in the therapeutic process or have never worked with a mental health professional, connect with one of the licensed providers below offering telehealth services in the Aloha State to learn more.

-I am licensed in Hawaii with 10 years of professional work experience.
-I specialize in family systems and helping clients with parenting issues.
+I am recently licensed as a Licensed Clinical Social Worker (LCSW) in Hawaii with over 29 years of professional work experience in a non-profit and in the public sector.
+I have experience in helping clients with stress and anxiety, relationship issues, & motivation, self esteem, and confidence.
+I also have experience working with depression.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
-It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
-I am here to support & empower you in that journey.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in that process.

 How can a counselor support you?